BestReviews is reader-supported and may earn an affiliate commission. Details

 Pop-up designs are detailed and unique.
 Makes an excellent addition to your holiday decor.
 Ample blank space to include your own holiday message.
-Set of 7 cards sit at a lower price point than similar pop-up cards.
+This set of seven cards sits at a lower price point than similar pop-up cards from the store.

 Cards are quite heavy and may require extra postage if anything is added to the envelope.

 Large pack of 48 cards sits at a low price point.
 Cards have a rustic look to them.
 Blank interior for custom messages.
 Thick, sturdy paper and high-quality envelopes.
 Colors are crisp and vibrant.
 The cards have a timeless design that can be used for years to come.

 Single card comes with an Amazon gift card attached.
 Available in multiple holiday designs.
 Gift cards have no fees or expiration dates.
 Multiple denominations are available to choose from.
 Blank interior leaves plenty of room for a personal message.

 The gift cards don't show the price which can be confusing for some.

 Watercolor animal designs are unique and fun.
 The front of the cards has a high-gloss finish.
 A blank interior leaves lots of space for your own greeting.
 Cards are made with 30% recycled materials.
 Comes with envelopes so you won't have to find anything to match.